-While we're considering your application we'll insure you against accidents, free of charge, for up to 90 days.
-This cover begins when we receive your fully completed application and first premium (or valid payment details).
+While we're considering your application for cover, or for an increase in cover, we'll insure you against accidents, free of charge, for up to 90 days.
+Please see the relevant Interim Accident Cover Certificate at the back of this document for details

+Interim Accident Cover begins when we receive your fully completed application and first premium (or valid payment details).